X

 |---|---|---|

-| Stopping early (after 2–3 days) | Very common | "I felt better, so I didn't take the rest." |
+| Stopping early (after 2–3 days) | Very common | "I felt better, so I stopped taking the rest." |

-| Diarrhoea during treatment | Common | "The app explained that probiotics taken 2h apart can help." |
+| Diarrhoea during intake | Common | "The app explained to me that probiotics taken 2h apart can help." |

-| Question: pill + amoxicillin | Very common | "Can I rely on the pill during antibiotic treatment?" |
+| Question: the pill + amoxicillin | Very common | "Can I rely on the pill during antibiotic therapy?" |

-| Glandular fever rash incorrectly documented as allergy | Occasional | "I had a rash from amoxicillin as a child.
-The app alerted me to get this checked." |
+| Glandular-fever exanthem wrongly documented as an allergy | Occasional | "I had a rash from amoxicillin as a child.
+The app made me aware to have it checked." |

-| Interaction with warfarin | Occasional | "The app warned me to have my INR checked." |
+| Interaction with Marcumar | Occasional | "The app warned me to have my INR checked." |

-| Alcohol during antibiotic treatment | Common | "Surely one beer can't be that bad?" |
+| Alcohol during antibiotic therapy | Common | "One beer surely can't be that bad?" |